Learn about the medical, dental, pharmacy, behavioral, and voluntary benefits your employer may offer.

 Postoperative chemotherapy

 Historically, the extent of tumor necrosis was used in some clinical trials to determine what type of postoperative chemotherapy would be given.
 In general, if tumor necrosis exceeded 90%, the preoperative chemotherapy regimen was continued.
-If tumor necrosis was less than 90%, some groups incorporated drugs not previously utilized in the preoperative therapy.
+If tumor necrosis was less than 90%, some groups incorporated drugs not previously used in the preoperative therapy.

 Based on the following evidence, it is inappropriate to conclude that patients with less necrosis have not responded to chemotherapy and that adjuvant chemotherapy should be withheld for these patients.
 Chemotherapy after definitive surgery should include the agents used in the initial phase of treatment unless there is clear and unequivocal progressive disease during the initial phase of therapy.